kamranahmad123/To-Do-Structure/README.md

 - **What is this project?**

-  - It's a  project of micoverse curriculum entitled awesome books.
+  - It's a  project of micoverse curriculum entitled To Do List.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>